wpmetabox/docsv2/docs/integration.md

 ### Bundling extensions

-This way, you include extensions directly in your products and use them as a library.
+Bundling extensions is that you include extensions directly in your products and use them as a library.

 1. Copy the extension folder to your theme or plugin.
 You can put it in the theme root folder or a subfolder.
 1. Include the extension's main file in the `functions.php` of your theme or your plugin's file: